-Usually, medical malpractice cases will employ 1 or more medical experts who can testify about whether the defendant acted in a way that the “average doctor” would.
-That’s why finding a credible medical expert is crucial for a malpractice case—if a doctor finds another doctor negligent, then the jury is much more likely to rule in favor of the plaintiff.
+Usually, medical malpractice cases will employ one or more medical experts who can testify about whether the defendant acted in a way that the “average doctor” would.
+That’s why finding a credible medical expert is crucial for a malpractice case.
+If a doctor finds another doctor negligent, the jury is more likely to rule in favor of the plaintiff.

-Keep in mind, this is only one part of a malpractice case.
-Our Florida medical malpractice lawyers have over 200 years of collective experience fighting for the injured in cases involving a variety of medical mistakes, from wrongful surgery to birth injury cases.
+Keep in mind that this is only one part of a malpractice case.
+Our Florida medical malpractice lawyers have more than 100 years of collective experience fighting for the injured in cases involving a variety of medical mistakes, from wrongful surgery to birth injury cases.
 We’ve won against some of the nation’s largest hospitals and most well-funded law firms because we understand medical malpractice from every angle.
 If you want a firm that has won hundreds of millions for the injured, you want our nationally-renowned medical malpractice firm.

 Call (305) 770-6335 for a free case review with Stewart Tilghman Fox Bianchi & Cain, P.A.
 We look forward to helping you move forward.